Liliana99/arquetipo_spoty_clone/README.md

 - Bloc
 - Login + Home with button menu component
 - User service
-- Authetication bloc for autlogin
+- Authentication bloc for autologin

 ## <a name="installation"></a>Installation & Configuration